Drug and Alcohol Addiction Therapy in New Jersey

 - Lack of social support from family/friends/significant others

-Mental health issues actually only account for about 50% of substance abuse problems.
+Mental health problems actually only account for about 50% of substance abuse problems.
 It’s possible to have a healthy mind and still be an addict.
 That being said, clinical depression does tend to go hand-in-hand with drug addiction more often than not.
 There could be quite a few reasons why someone might turn to drugs as a way to cope with life.

 Are There Many Types of Treatment Available in an Addiction Treatment Program?